Language Models Don't Learn the Physical Manifestation of Language: Experimental Details

 \section{Experimental Details}

-We accessed all APIs ("anthropic.claude-instant-v1", "anthropic.claude-v1", "anthropic.claude-v2", "ai21.j2-mid-v1", "ai21.j2-ultra-v1", "command-light", "command", "gpt-3.5-turbo-0613", "gpt-4-0613", "luminous-base", "luminous-exteneded", "luminous-supreme", "amazon.titan-text-lite-v1", "llama 2 13B", "llama 2 70B") between the third week of November and the third week of December.
+We accessed all APIs ("anthropic.claude-instant-v1", "anthropic.claude-v1", "anthropic.claude-v2", "ai21.j2-mid-v1", "ai21.j2-ultra-v1", "command-light", "command", "gpt-3.5-turbo-0613", "gpt-4-0613", "luminous-base", "luminous-exteneded", "luminous-supreme", "amazon.titan-text-lite-v1", "llama 2 13B", "llama 2 70B") between the third week of November and the third week of December 2023.
+We accessed "gpt-4o-2024-05-13" and "claude-3-opus-20240229" in the first week of June 2024.
 In particular, we access LLaMA through Replicate, and J2, Claude, and Titan through Amazon Bedrock.
 All other APIs were accessed through the respective providers.
 For all experiments, the model temperature was set at 0.7, and the random seed (for generating data) was set at 12062023.
 The results and exact dataset used in this research are recoverable by setting the random seed to 12062023.
 All few-shot tests are conducted with max\_new\_tokens parameters set to five.
-Full code and data at <github.com/brucewlee/H-Test>.
+Full code and data at <github.com/brucewlee/h-test>.